 - Ensuring different components and features are tested

-Great community managers go above and beyond and are key players in the success of an open-source project.
+Great community managers who go above and beyond are key players in the success of an open source project.

 If you are a seasoned contributor, you can pay it forward to the community by being a mentor.